-Although the aggregate mean scores for consultation with OIE staff or IE Review Team members varied slightly when considering all participants versus only those participants who used these specific resources, consultations outside the annual review process were still perceived to be among the top four most useful resources and further corroborated While the OIE cannot control the utilization of specific resources, it can take steps to be certain that those resources it does provide via its website are helpful to those who seek them.

-the benefits of peer feedback (Nicol, Thomson, & Breslin, 2014).
+Although the aggregate mean scores for consultation with OIE staff or IE Review Team members varied slightly when considering all participants versus only those participants who used these specific resources, consultations outside the annual review process were still perceived to be among the top four most useful resources and further corroborated the benefits of peer feedback (Nicol, Thomson, & Breslin, 2014).
 Of the participants, 33% were either unaware they have the option of consulting with an OIE staff member outside the annual review process or they chose not to pursue the option.
 Furthermore, of these, 28% were unaware of this same option for consulting with a member of the IE Review Team.
 However, for both resources, when considering only those participants who had used them, the most common response was This resource was very helpful (6).
 Additionally, results from the regression analyses suggest that off-cycle consultation with OIE staff serves as a greater predictor of participant confidence in assessment (i.e., KCC score) than even more dynamic (e.g., face-to-face) forms of interaction during recognized assessment periods.
 Given these facts, the OIE may benefit from better publicizing such options moving forward (Hahn & Lester, 2012).